Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 Although I've given you some recommendations on these languages, the final criterion is often the same: "Do you have enough resources (time, money, ...) to learn and use it?". **Like any tool, the real cost is not the tool itself, but the consequences that come from it.**

-_If you have more or less time and are used to programming syntax, you can learn a large number of programming languages with [Learn X in Y minutes](https://learnxinyminutes.com)._
+_If you have more or less time and are used to programming syntax, you can learn numerous programming languages with [Learn X in Y minutes](https://learnxinyminutes.com)._